elasticio/salesforce-component-v2/README.md

 #### Expected output metadata
 Update or creation result

-### Upsert Object (depreceted)
-Creates or Updates Selected Object.
-Action creates a single object.

-#### List of Expected Config fields
-* **Object** - Input field where you should choose the object type, which you want to find.
-E.g. `Account`
-* **Optional Upsert field** - Input field where you should specify the ExternalID name field.
-E.g. `ExtId__c`.
-* **Utilize data attachment from previous step (for objects with a binary field)** - a checkbox, if it is checked and an input message contains an attachment and specified object has a binary field (type of base64) then the input data is put into object's binary field.
-In this case any data specified for the binary field in the data mapper is discarded.

-You should specify **external** or **internal Id** for making some updates in salesforce object.
-If you want to create new Object you should always specify **Optional Upsert field** and value of ExternalId in input body structure.

-#### Expected input metadata
-Input metadata is fetched dynamically from your Salesforce account.

-#### Expected output metadata
-Output metadata is the same as input metadata, so you may expect all fields that you mapped as input to be returned as output.

-#### Limitations
-When **Utilize data attachment from previous step (for objects with a binary field)** is checked and this action is used with Local Agent error would be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'

 ## Known limitations
 Attachments mechanism does not work with [Local Agent Installation](https://docs.elastic.io/getting-started/local-agent.html)